tobyzhan/media-processor/README.md

 • KNN Data - training the classifier with 10 different 'daytime' and 'nighttime' photos.

-• Inputted KNN Image - predicting whether inputted photo is a 'daytime' or 'nighttime' photo
+• KNN Test Image - predicting whether inputted photo is a 'daytime' or 'nighttime' photo

 • Project.py - Python code for project